 If you want to learn more about what it’s really like to live and study with us in this great regional city, book a campus tour or get in touch with our friendly team to learn more.
 We’re looking forward to welcoming you to our home soon!

-And for a really immersive insight into life at Charles Sturt University in Bathurst, sign up for our Open Day, when you can meet students and staff, get course info, and discover the fun side of uni life.
+And for a really immersive insight into life at Charles Sturt University in Bathurst, come and meet us at Open Day, when you can chat to students and staff, get course info, and discover the fun side of uni life.
 August 4 – put the date in your diary.